 In 2020, Micklefield Hall introduced Punchy Drinks to their bar as fun, stylish and contemporary non-alcoholic alternatives.
-In this blog we meet Charlie Hobhouse, Punchy Partner, and hear about the development and essence of the new drinks on the block!
+In this blog we meet Charlie Hobhouse, one of Punchy Partners.
+We hear about the development and essence of the new drinks on the block!

 About Punchy Drinks

-Most bars are rammed full of alcoholic options, the stars of the drinking scene, displayed like trophies on shelves and in the glass fronted fridges.
+Most bars are rammed full of alcoholic options, the stars of the drinking scene.
+You find them displayed like trophies on shelves and in the glass fronted fridges.
 Their non-alcoholic ugly sisters are usually hidden away, only to emerge on an infrequent request.
-But with the necessary tight restrictions on driving and alcohol limits, the current attention to the health implications of alcohol and the ever increasing, cleverly named months of each year when alcohol is rebuked, non-alcoholic alternatives are starting to be upgraded from the cheap seats.
+However, with the necessary tight restrictions on driving and alcohol limits, the current attention to the health implications of alcohol and the ever increasing, cleverly named months of each year when alcohol is rebuked, non-alcoholic alternatives are starting to be upgraded from the cheap seats.

 Taken straight from their website ‘In a world of sugary, eco-destructive and unadventurous drinks, we thought it was time for something better.
-So, we began our mission to make better drinks, mixing concoctions at home that reminded us of good times with friends.’
+So, we began our mission to make better drinks.
+We mixed concoctions at home that reminded us of good times with friends.’

 Making promises never to use ‘weird stuff’ in their ingredients, donating money to charity and using plastic-free packaging, Punchy are rising as the drink eco warriors.
-The labels on the Punchy cans are contemporary, with matt, almost paper-like finishes that are full of texture and make you want to feel it longer than is normal!
-The art work on the cans is well branded, giving each one a personality but still suggesting that it belongs to its siblings.
+The labels on the Punchy cans are contemporary and the art work on the cans is well branded.
+This gives each one a personality but still suggesting that it belongs to its siblings.

-When poured over crisp, cold ice cubes, into nice glasses and adorned with fruit or herbs, these drinks rival the look of any dramatic cocktail.
+When poured over ice cubes, into nice glasses and adorned with fruit, these drinks rival the look of any dramatic cocktail.
 Banishing the driver’s shame that they feel when they order a coca cola with ice and a slice, reminiscent of children who were given a pint of cola and a packet of crisps by their parents in a desperate attempt to keep them entertained in the pub on a Sunday afternoon.

 Charlie is a colourful character, energetic and full of life.
 On his Linkedin profile he calls himself the ‘head sipper at Punchy Drinks’.
 As a partner of Punchy Drinks, he popped into Micklefield and provided the team with a full Punchy briefing.